Lauren Mayberry

-Lauren Eve Mayberry (born 7 October 1987) is a Scottish singer, musician and songwriter.
-She is the vocalist and percussionist of the Scottish pop band Chvrches.
+Lauren Eve Mayberry (born 7 October 1987) is a Scottish musician who is the vocalist and percussionist of the pop band Chvrches.
 In Chvrches, Mayberry co-writes and co-produces the songs with Iain Cook and Martin Doherty, and sings as the lead vocalist.
 She also plays drums and keyboards.
 Mayberry is a soprano.
+Outside of music, she is an active feminist and philanthropist.

+She achieved considerable commercial success with Chvrches, releasing four studio albums to date – The Bones of What You Believe (2013), Every Open Eye (2015), Love Is Dead (2018) and Screen Violence (2021).
+Their 2012 single, "The Mother We Share", won the Popjustice £20 Music Prize for Best Pop Song in 2013, and in 2019 collaborated with Marshmello on the song "Here with Me".

+Chvrches began a hiatus in 2024, with Mayberry releasing her debut solo album Vicious Creature in December of that year through EMI and Island Records.
+On release, it achieved number three on the Scottish album charts, whereas in the United Kingdom overall it peaked at number forty-nine.

 Early life and education

 Mayberry was born in 1987 in Thornhill, Stirling.
 She has played the piano since she was a child and drums since she was a teenager.

-Mayberry attended Beaconhurst School (now known as Fairview International School) an independent school in Bridge of Allan.
-She also lived in Gladstone, Illinois as a foreign-exchange student.
-After completing a four-year undergraduate law degree at the University of Strathclyde, she earned a master's degree in journalism in 2010.
+Mayberry attended Beaconhurst School (now known as Fairview International School) a private school in Bridge of Allan.
+She also lived for six months in Gladstone, Illinois, as a foreign-exchange student.
+After completing a four-year undergraduate law degree at the University of Strathclyde, she earned a master's degree in journalism in 2010, and won the Royal Environmental Health Institute for Scotland Journalism Award.
 This led her into a career in freelance journalism and production running.
 From 2009 to 2010 she was a contributor to the UK music website The Line of Best Fit.

+Career

-Musical career
+Early career

-From age 15 until 22, she played drums in various bands.
+From age 15 until 22, Mayberry played drums in various bands.
 Prior to Chvrches, Mayberry was involved in two local bands, Boyfriend/Girlfriend and Blue Sky Archives.
 In Blue Sky Archives, she was a vocalist and played the drums and keyboards.
 As a member of Blue Sky Archives, Mayberry also covered the Rage Against the Machine song "Killing in the Name" which was released as a single.